 Find a comfortable place to work

 Find a spot with good lighting and enough room to move around.
 If you have a bike stand, that's great.
-If not, turn your bike upside down, resting it on the handlebars and saddle. -
+If not, turn your bike upside down, resting it on the handlebars and seat. -

 Have everything you need at hand

-Previous settings
+Preliminary settings

 -